yiding-he/redisfx/README.md

 (This project is now under development)

-A JavaFX Client for Redis
+A JavaFX Client for Redis.

+All icons are from [icons8.com](https://icons8.com/).
+Very much appreciated.

 What it looks like for now:
 ![java_2017-03-15_23-56-05](https://cloud.githubusercontent.com/assets/900606/23957984/b3a30cd8-09db-11e7-8c23-eed5c2d850ba.png)